Annabrabender/CryptoClustering/README.md

 # CryptoClustering

-In this assignment I use my knowledge of Pyhton and unsupervised learning to predict if cryptocurrancies are affected by 24 hour or 7 day price changes.
+In this assignment I use my knowledge of Python and unsupervised learning to predict if cryptocurrancies are affected by 24 hour or 7 day price changes.

 Please find my code in the file called: CryptoClustering